Helping Chicago-Area Residents Navigate Divorce

 The division of marital property can be simple or involved.
 For one, it includes not just assets but debt.
 For another, it is to be divided equitably, which does necessarily mean equally.
 The court considers not only each spouse’s past earnings, lifestyle and earnings potential, but also how much each contributes to rearing the children, right down to who feeds and dresses the children and takes them to soccer practice, and to mowing the yard and making repairs about the home.

 Assets and debts brought into the marriage and gifts and inheritances received during the marriage are excluded from the division process.
 But all other assets and debts are considered marital property and, thus, fair game.
 The court may decide to award the martial residence to the home in which the child resides; this decision is predominantly made in the child’s best interest.
 The process of dividing assets can become particularly complicated when real estate, business and investment assets, such as stock and mutual fund shares held in retirement funds, are part of the mix.
-Our background in tax law proves helpful in anticipating the tax and other financial ramifications of complex property division, often generating solutions that minimize tax dilution and leave more assets on the table, potentially for both parties.
+Our Chicago divorce attorneys’ background in tax law proves helpful in anticipating the tax and other financial ramifications of complex property division and spousal alimony payments, often generating solutions that minimize tax dilution and leave more assets on the table, potentially for both parties.

 Let us help you get a divorce that is complete and final

 The Law Offices of Michael P. Doman, Ltd. believes divorce is meant to correct an error, not give rise to new ones.
-To see how you can get a divorce that anticipates if not precludes problems that could occur down the road, call us at 847.897.5288 or contact us online to schedule an appointment.
+To see how you can get a divorce that anticipates if not precludes problems that could occur down the road, call us at 847.897.5288 or contact us online to schedule an appointment with a Chicago divorce attorney.
 We maintain conveniently located offices in Northbrook and the Chicago Loop.